-Residential habilitation services are provided to individuals who live in their own home or family home (i.e., the person cannot live in a certified residence).
-Services may include assistance with acquisition, retention or improvements of self-help skills related to activities of daily living, such as personal grooming and cleanliness, bed-making and household chores, eating and the preparation of food, and the social and adaptive skills necessary to enable the individual to reside in a non-institutional setting.
+Residential habilitation services are provided to individuals who live in their own home or family home.
+Effective October 1, 2014, individuals who reside in an Individualized Residential Alternative, Community Residence or family care home will be eligible for this service.
+Services may include assistance with acquisition, retention or improvements of self-help skills related to activities of daily living, such as personal grooming and cleanliness, bed-making and household chores, eating and the preparation of food, and social and adaptive skills necessary to enable the individual to reside in a non-institutional setting.
 Do not include any expenses for programming provided as day habilitation.

 Program type reporting is required for this program.
 All program sites expenses and revenues are aggregated and reported in one column.
+Effective January 1, 2014, providers must ensure that 95% of the revenue billed and received was used to support program expenses.
+Providers should report gross revenue in the year reimbursement is received.
+Providers should report the amount of potentially recoverable funds as a negative prior period adjustment to revenue in the following year.
 The Program/Site Identification Number is created by using the first four digits of the agency code and the last three digits of the program code.